 Conservation Area & Listed Buildings

-To view a map of the conservation area in Kington St Michael, please click on the icon: (N.B.
-You will need Adobe Reader to view the page - this can be downloaded free from here).
-For a description of the conservation area from Wiltshire Council please click here.
+For a map of the conservation area please click here.
 Please note that if you live within the conservation area you may need planning permission for such things as tree pruning/removal or the erection of satellite dishes; contact the planning department at Wiltshire Council for further details.

-To view a list of listed building in the parish and their grades (as at 21st April 2009), click here.
+View a list of listed buildings in the parish, and their grades (as at 21st April 2009) here.
 Please note that other buildings may well be listed, which were in the curtilage of another property at its time of listing.
 This can be checked by contacting Wiltshire Council.

 Kington St Michael Phonebox